Problem

 • ## Major Concept: An atomic, high-level topic.

-• ❌ Poor: Using ### immediately after # because you like the smaller font size.
+• ❌ Poor: Using ### immediately after # for a smaller font size.

-• ✅ Good: # Installation followed by ## Prerequisites and then ### System Requirements.
+• ✅ Good: # Installation followed by ## Prerequisites and ### System Requirements.

 2. Descriptive Metadata for Media

-Since LLMs cannot “see” images or diagrams, you must provide the architectural context in the alternative text or an adjacent paragraph.
+LLMs cannot “see” images or diagrams.
+Provide architectural context in the alternative text or an adjacent paragraph.

-Always specify the language for every fenced code block using Syntax Highlighting.
-This allows LLMs to parse the code’s Abstract Syntax Tree (AST) correctly.
+Specify the language for every fenced code block using Syntax Highlighting.
+This allows LLMs to parse the Abstract Syntax Tree (AST) correctly.

 4. Semantic Containers

-Use Callouts rather than generic blockquotes to provide intent. docmd’s semantic containers help AI models distinguish between core instructions and supplementary tips or warnings.
+Use Callouts rather than generic blockquotes to provide intent. docmd’s semantic containers help AI models distinguish core instructions from supplementary warnings.

 Trade-offs

-Semantic rigor requires authors to be disciplined.
-You can no longer use Markdown features (like blockquotes or headers) as purely decorative elements.
-However, this discipline results in documentation that is significantly more accessible to both AI agents and human readers using assistive technologies.
+Semantic rigour requires discipline.
+You cannot use Markdown features purely as decorative elements.
+However, this discipline produces documentation that is significantly more accessible to both AI agents and human readers using assistive technologies.